Giovanni Mardersteig: Founding of Officina Bodoni

 Mardersteig developed in particular an interest in the famed engraver Giambattista Bodoni.
 After Mardersteig received permission from the Bodoni Museum of Parma to use his typefaces, known as Bodoni fonts, he relocated back to Switzerland, to Montagnola, in 1922, motivated by poor health.
 There with the help of a friend he founded Officina Bodoni, a private press named after Bodoni.
 A test run of Johann Wolfgang von Goethe's Urworte Orphisch using Bodoni's typeface was finished by December.
 Initially working alone using a handpress, Mardersteig later hired assistants but continued to head the press.
 Officina Bodoni's first published book, Poliziano's L'Orfeo, was published in April the next year and was soon followed by Percy Bysshe Shelley's Epipsychidion, William Shakespeare's The Tempest, and Dante Alighieri's La Vita Nuova.

 After Mardersteig had won a competition to become the printer of a new national edition of the complete works of the Italian poet and war hero Gabriele D'Annunzio, he transferred the ownership of Officina Bodoni to Arnoldo Mondadori in 1926.
 The press, and Mardersteig, moved to Verona, Italy, where Mondadori had printing facilities.
 Mardersteig would work intensely for the next five years on the edition consisting of 48 volumes and an index in Verona near Annunzio's home.
 Annunzio, his contemporary who had personally the competition winner and was known for flamboyancy, would often summon Mardersteig to his home by Lake Garda to inspect his work in person and page by page.
 D'Annunzio's complete works finally appeared in 1936.

 Typefaces

-In 1936, after he had finished with D'Annunzio's work, Mardersteig soujourned in Scotland for a year with the Glasgow-based Collins Cleartype Press, designing the Fontana typeface that would go on the be used in Collins dictionaries.
+In 1936, after he had finished with D'Annunzio's work, Mardersteig sojourned in Scotland for a year with the Glasgow-based Collins Cleartype Press, designing the Fontana typeface that would go on to be used in Collins dictionaries.
 Other typefaces designed by him include Dante, Griffo, Zeno, and Pacioli, all for Officina Bodoni, sometimes with the help of French punchcutter Charles Malin.
 Of all his typefacces his last, Dante, is the most famous and considered one of the finest.
 It derived its name from Giovanni Boccaccio's Trattatello in laude di Dante, a 1955 edition of which by Mardersteig was the first to use the typeface.